 Tips For Getting Through the Holidays When You’re Totally Sad from Modern Loss

 “Maybe someday the season won’t feel like someone is taking a melon baller to my heart, but for now getting through it is about knowing what to avoid and what to embrace.”

 5 Benefits of Grief Journaling from What’s Your Grief

 “Journaling is one of WYG’s favorite, go-to, grief coping methods for many reasons.
 First, it offers you a simple way to cope that requires only a pen and paper (or computer or tablet).
 Second, it doesn’t require you to ‘talk it out’ if you don’t want to.
 Third, and perhaps most importantly, there are many psychological and physical benefits of grief journaling.”

 Resources for Kids Dealing with Death

-Sourced from Camp Kesem, a community for kids dealing with a parent’s cancer.
+Camp Kesem, a community for kids dealing with a parent’s cancer.